How people in supported living can see family and friends and stay safe with their support and care workers.

 People in supported living have the same rights as everybody else to meet and visit other people, and the same responsibilities for their own and other people’s safety.
 However, the situation in supported living can be more complicated.
 People in supported living receive care and support, without which they may not be able to live independently.
 Some people may have a reduced capacity to make their own decisions and other people may have responsibility for taking decisions in their best interests.

 Supported living often provides accommodation for a number of individuals together, each with their own tenancy.
 However, the type of accommodation varies: people may live in a shared house with shared facilities (such as a toilet, washing, dining or cooking facilities) or in separate flats with communal areas.
-Under Alert Level 4 regulations, extended households are not permitted but single adult households may join with one other household to form a support bubble.
-Each single adult household living in supported living accommodation can form a support bubble with one other household, either with a household outside of the shared accommodation or another household within the shared accommodation.

 Rights and responsibilities

 Care providers should ensure consideration is given to ethical values and principles when organising and delivering social care for adults.
 The Welsh Government considers the ethical framework set out in the Department of Health and Social Care’s, ‘Responding to COVID-19: the ethical framework for adult social care’, to be a useful checklist to ensure ethical considerations are taken into account within the context of Covid-19.
 The framework is clear that in all instances, respect and reasonableness should be used as the fundamental underpinning principles which guide planning and support judgements.
 The Social Care Wales resource, “Positive Risk and Shared Decision Making” may also be a helpful guide, for example providing approaches such as “Ten questions to guide shared decision making about risk”.

 Decision making and assessing risk